awsdocs/amazon-route53-docs/doc_source/traffic-policy-records.md

 ## Updating Policy Records<a name="traffic-policy-records-updating"></a>

-To update the settings in a policy record, perform the following procedure\.
+To update the settings in a policy record, perform the following procedure\. <a name="traffic-policy-records-updating-procedure"></a>

 **To update a policy record**